Disaster Recovery: Why Every Business Needs a Solid Plan

 5. Best Practices for Implementing a Disaster Recovery Plan

-If you don’t have a DR plan yet, now is the time to build one.
+If you don’t have a DR plan yet, build one before it’s too late.
 Follow these best practices:

-- Train Employees on Disaster Response Protocols – A well-trained team can reduce mistakes and speed up recovery.
+• Train Employees on Disaster Response Protocols – A well-trained team can minimize mistakes and expedite the recovery process.

 Summary